Browns Island Auckland View

-Wow – Browns Island in Auckland Harbour – what a cool little island to visit.
 Browns Island is a small volcanic island that you can visit for an hour or a full day.
 Rising to 65m above sea level, the views of Auckland City and the Hauraki Gulf as you climb are superb.

 Get there by boat, kayak or paddle board

-Browns Island is close to Auckland’s mainland.
-Launch a boat at Halfmoon Bay or another closeby spot or kayak or paddle board from one of the nearby beaches.
 Crater Bay at the northeast corner is a great landing spot for small boats – it is a good deep water beach – 1.9m of water at half tide only 20m from the beach.
-We beached our front and unloaded and then anchored about 25m off the beach.
+We beached out front and unloaded and then anchored about 25m off the beach.

 Kayaks and Paddle Boards may want to access via the shallow beach on the southwest side.